-Here are six facts that prove Citi is committed to paying more than just lip service to its diversity and inclusion initiatives.
+Here are five facts that prove Citi is committed to paying more than just lip service to its diversity and inclusion initiatives.

 Tons of companies can boast about their “global” status because of their multitude of office locales.
-But few can truly say what Citi can: Citi does business in 160 countries and keeps offices in 98 of them around the world—and they employ from all of them.
-Now that’s a diversity of perspectives.
+But few can truly say what Citi can: Citi has a presence in nearly 100 countries with offices across the globe hiring local talent.
+The firm also does business in over 160 countries.
+This allows Citi to combine global insights with deep local knowledge—and gain a powerful advantage because of it.

-Citi does more than just build offices in nearly 100 countries.
-They hire from them, too.
+Citi does more than just maintain offices in nearly 100 countries.
+They hire in those countries, too.

 Citi empowers members of its team to change both their locations and their responsibilities.
 For example, their Global Engagement Management Associate (GEMA) program allows employees to move abroad and work in two different countries over the course of two years.

 As one employee put it, “Regardless of where you start, there are countless examples of people here who start in one function or geography and end up somewhere completely different.”

 This policy gives seriously amazing opportunities to people around the world, and it creates the gold standard in team diversity: You are guaranteed to have people with unique backgrounds and experiences.
 This means you can have people from opposite sides of the world on the same team.

 #5: Employee Networks Ensure All Groups Are Represented